dfoudeh/dfoudeh.github.io/content/posts/jersey-ctf-2024-running-on-prayers.md

 draft = false
 +++

 We are given an executable and a netcat port.
-The name of the challenge suggests that this is a ROP challnege.
+The name of the challenge suggests that this is a ROP challenge.
 Looking at the binary, all protections are off and the stack is executable, so we can inject shellcode.

 ```sh
 checksec --file RunningOnPrayers